 - Keep it real – do something to help every month.
 After joining the movement, keep an eye out for the Melbourne Zero e-news sent to you at the start of each month.
 It includes a monthly action you can take to help end homelessness in Melbourne.
 Usually small (ie quick), occasionally big, sometimes in between, together our actions are the movement making change.

 Got a little longer?

 - Get in the know.
 Watch, listen and read real life stories from people who’ve experienced homelessness in Melbourne, including a short video on the things you should know.
 Hear from Big Thinkers with fresh perspectives on why it’s time to end homelessness.
 Watch a short doco about Melburnians moving from homelessness to a home during COVID.
 Level up with the facts.
+Dive into a recommended read/good book.
 Be surprised.
 Be challenged.
 Be inspired.

 - Have a conversation today about how it’s possible to end homelessness in Melbourne.
 By prompting conversations at home, at work or school you’ll help bust the stigma that homelessness is somehow inevitable, what it is, who experiences it, why it happens and how Melburnians can be part of creating positive change.
 Sparking more conversations across Melbourne makes a BIG difference!
 Check out our helpful guide to embark on convos with confidence here.

 - Need coffee, catering, clothes, good reads, interior design?
 Use your purchasing power!
 Did you know that every one of our Melbourne Zero Network members – and a good few social enterprises - are each actively addressing homelessness in Melbourne?
 Show them some love in return by giving them your business.
 Find out who’s who in the Network and what they’re doing to end homelessness in Melbourne.